custom-components/pyscript/docs/reference.rst

   This is a more convenient alternative to the ``task_id.add_done_callback`` method that supports both pyscript function (coroutine) and regular function callbacks.
 The function ``func`` with the specified arguments is called when the task completes.
 Multiple callbacks (with different functions) can be added to one task.
-  If you use the same ``func`` argument it replaces the prior callback for that function (ie, only one done callback per function is supported).
+  If you use the same ``func`` argument it replaces the prior callback for that function (i.e., only one done callback per function is supported).

 ``task.remove_done_callback(task_id, func)``